Spacetime-Meta/documentation/Terrain_and_assets.md

 # Terrain

 The first thing your should start with is the ground/terrain of you world.
 Try not to make it too big as it will take more time to load and might be laggy for lower end devices.
-Dont forget we are still in the very first days of the metaverse and most devices are not optimized for WebGL. (*The best is to spit your world in different scenes and link them together, but that is a more advance subject*)
+Dont forget we are still in the very first days of the metaverse and most devices are not optimized for WebGL, so try to start small and scale with time as technology improves accross the render stack. (*The best is to spit your world in different scenes and link them together, but that is a more advance subject*)

 # Assets